watterott/SilentStepStick/docs/FAQ.md

 ## Can I use a stepper motor with a lower voltage than the driver motor supply voltage?
 Yes, because the TMC2xxx drivers use a chopper drive circuit to generate a constant current in each winding (motor phase) rather than applying a constant voltage.
+The motor supply voltage has to be also a few times higher than the motor phase/coil voltage.
+Otherwise the torque at higher speeds can not be achieved.

 ## What is the difference between SilentStepSticks with 3-5V and 5V logic voltage?